Engaging lessons with your Chromebooks

 These devices are fantastic for students because they don’t cost as much as full laptops but still give you a computer to work with.
 They’re far more engaging than a tablet because you get a full screen and a keyboard for typing.
 It’s a more real-world, professional experience that you’re training your students for when you use Chromebooks in the class.

-Another bonus of using Chromebooks is that you can use the Mobile Guardian for Schools solution.
+Another bonus of using Chromebooks is that you can use the Mobile Guardian’s Learn solution solution.
 Our MDM platform has been designed specifically for use in schools.
 Additionally, it has a great set of classroom tools that will help you get the most out of your Chromebooks and each lesson with your students.
 These include in-class device management for teachers, which gives you complete control over how your students use their devices during your lessons.
 You also get web filtering that you can control from your dashboard to ensure only safe and useful websites are being visited.
 There’s also a linked parent dashboard that gives parents peace of mind when these Chromebooks come home.

 Let’s take a look at some inspiration for your Chromebook lessons: